 Q: How long does it take to recover from narcissistic abuse?

-A: Full recovery from narcissistic abuse typically takes 1-3 years of dedicated therapeutic work, depending on the duration of the relationship, the severity of the abuse, and your early attachment history.
+A: Full recovery from narcissistic abuse typically takes one to three years of dedicated therapeutic work, depending on the duration of the relationship, the severity of the abuse, and your early attachment history.
 The initial phase focuses on stabilization and reality-testing.
 The deeper work addresses the attachment patterns that made you vulnerable in the first place.
 There’s no shortcut, but there is a clear path forward.

 Q: Should I confront my narcissistic abuser?